How to Live Stream Conferences and Virtual Meetings [2024 Update]

 Presenting a conference via live stream takes a great deal of work and time investment.
 Multiply your impact by recording your live streaming content for later release on demand.

-The right platform allows you to simultaneously record and live stream your content, allowing you to release the video to a wider audience and maximize your profits.
+The right platform allows you to simultaneously record and live stream your online events, allowing you to release the video to a wider audience and maximize your profits.
 Without a tool that integrates live streaming and recording, you have to set up multiple programs in order to live stream and record, complicating the whole operation.

 3. Video Security & Privacy